 - Unauthorized burning of waste to reduce volume and to extend the lifetime of dumpsite. - Waste pickers setting fire to the waste to sort out metal and other valuables. - Spontaneous ignition due to generation of heat (aerobic decomposition process) and formation of easily flammable methane.
-It can generate deep fires which are difficult to extinguish and can last for weeks.
+It can generate deep fires which are difficult to Figure 3 Burning of waste at a dumpsite extinguish and can last for weeks.